 Mercer.
 (2015).
 Global insights on ESG in alternative investing.’
 Mercer Newsroom. [online’ Available from < http://www.uk.mercer.com/newsroom/global-insights-on-esg-in-alternative-investing-report.html>.
 [Accessed: 6th December 2015].

 Merrill Lynch and CAP Gemini Ernst & Young (2003).
-World wealth report 2003.
+World Wealth Report 2003.

 Merrill Lynch and CAP Gemini Ernst & Young (2008).
-World wealth report 2008.
+World Wealth Report 2008.

 Mochnacz, F. (2013).
-Do precious metals have a capacity to hedge against inflation.
+Do precious metals have the capacity to hedge against inflation?
 Netspar Theses. [online] Available from < http://arno.uvt.nl/show.cgi?fid=133388>.
 [Accessed: 6th December 2015].

 Russell Investment Group.
 (2005).
-The 2005-2006 Russell Survey on alternative investing.
+The 2005-2006 Russell Survey on Alternative Investing.

 Worthington, A., and Higgs, H. (2004).
 Art as an investment: Risk, return and portfolio diversification in major painting markets.”
 Accounting and Finance

 World Economic Forum.
 (2015).
-Alternative investments 2020- An introduction to alternative investments. [online] Available from <http://www3.weforum.org/docs/WEF_Alternative_Investments_2020_An_Introduction_to_AI.pdf> [Accessed 5th December 2015].
+Alternative Investments 2020- An introduction to alternative investments. [online] Available from <http://www3.weforum.org/docs/WEF_Alternative_Investments_2020_An_Introduction_to_AI.pdf> [Accessed 5th December 2015].